jhrcook/100DaysOfSwift2/README.md

 **Day 9 - April 01, 2020:**
 I have CoreData up and running!
 I need to do some adjusting to the UI before going much further, but I am feeling confident.

+**Day 10 - April 03, 2020:**
+I started the second round of the CoreData demo which introduces relationships between multiple entities.